RI Hockey History Timeline

 There aren’t many places in the United States that can match Rhode Island’s extraordinary hockey heritage.

 There’s no way to pinpoint exactly when in the late 1800s Rhode Islanders first started clamping blades to the bottom of their shoes or lacing up skates and taking to frozen ponds and lakes with sticks in their hands.

-The first organized game of intercollegiate hockey in the USA was won by Brown University over Harvard, 6-0, on January 18, 1898.
+The first official game of the USA’s first Intercollegiate Hockey League was won by Brown University over Harvard, 6-0, on January 18, 1898.

 Thanks to longtime Providence Journal columnist John Hanlon’s wonderful Sports Illustrated story from 1967, we know that a Rhode Islander – Malcolm G. Chace – was front and center in hockey’s earliest days here.